QualiSystems/TeraVM-Virtual-Chassis-Shell-2G/README.md

 2. Click the plus sign next to the **TeraVM Controller Shell 2G** to add the service into your diagram.

-3. In the **Add Service** dialog box, specify the **Test Files Location** attribute with the location where test files should be downloaded.
-All other attributes aren't required and can be left blank.
+3. In the **Add Service** dialog box all attributes aren't required and can be left blank.

 	![](https://github.com/QualiSystems/TeraVM-Virtual-Blade-Shell-2G/blob/master/teravm_controller_service.png)